-This reach of the river starts upstream of the Kutai Street/Tahawai Street stop bank.
-The river bank along the Tahawai Street stop bank is protected by a rock revetment.
-A prominent deep river channel runs hard against the rock protection and a shallow narrow channel flanks the right of a central gravel island.
+This reach of the river starts upstream of the Kutai Street/Tahawai Street Stop Bank.
+The true left bank along the Tahawai Street Stop Bank is protected by a rock revetment.
+A prominent deep river channel runs hard against the revetment and a shallow narrow channel flanks the right of a central gravel island.
+Invasive vegetation growth and gravel build up has increased pressure on the true left revetment.
+Juvenile invasive vegetation has been spot sprayed and established woody vegetation drilled and poisoned.